-Third.
-I will hasten now to point out the persons who escape.
+III.
+I will hasten now to point out the Persons who escape.
 In order for you to escape, you must be in a position that the Judge can justify you.
-Now the Judge is represented here as coming on the white cloud; that I take to be that united testimonies of the holy prophets; they are called a cloud of witnesses; a white cloud, perhaps to denote the purity and righteousness of their testimony; to denote the luminous of their testimony; that they are a luminous; that they are not like that heathen oracles, that said and unsaid; what they have put upon record stands forever; the Scriptures cannot be broken.
+Now the Judge is represented here as coming on a white cloud; that I take to be the united testimonies of the holy prophets; they are called a cloud of witnesses; a white cloud, perhaps to denote the purity and righteousness of their testimony; to denote the luminosity of their testimony; that they are luminous; that they were not like the heathen oracles, that said and unsaid; what they have put upon record stands for ever; the scriptures cannot be broken.
 Now we must be in a position then that the Judge can justify, or else we shall not escape.
-Now when the Savior appears here as the Judge, he is said to have a golden crown upon his head, that one thought became in my mind a key, and I thought, how can I be in the position that this Judge can justify?
-And I went to the 28th of Exodus; the crown, it was that that caught me, that judicial crown, the crown of righteousness.
-I found that the high priest had a mitre or crown of gold, and on the forefront of that crown were written, "Holiness to the Lord;" and that this high priest was to bear the iniquities of the holy things, that the people might be accepted of God.
-The high priest comes with the sacrifices, and the sins of the people are ceremonially transferred to those sacrifices; those sins which belong to the people belong by imputation to the sacrifices.
-So, our sins belong to us, but the Lord imputed them to his dear Son; our sins belong to him; he bore our sin; the object being that the people may be accepted of God.
+Now when the Saviour appears here as the Judge, he is said to have a golden crown upon his head-that one thought became in my mind a key, and I thought, how can I be in a position that this Judge can justify?
+And I went to the 28th of Exodus; the crown, it was that that caught me, the judicial crown, the crown of righteousness.
+I find that the high priest had a mitre or crown of gold, and on the fore front of that crown there was written, 'Holiness to the Lord;' and that this high priest was to bear the iniquities of the holy things, that the people might be accepted of God.
+The high priest comes with the sacrifices, and the sins of the people are ceremonially transferred to those sacrifices; those sins which belonged to the people belonged by imputation to the sacrifices.
+So our sins belonged to us, but the Lord imputed them to his dear Son; our sins belonged to him; he bore our sins; the object being that the people may be accepted of God.

-And I went again, and I came to his matrimonial character; "Go forth, you daughters of Zion, and behold King Solomon;" and I thought, my soul is a daughter of Zion; I trust my soul is born in Zion; I trust my soul does love God, and live upon Zion's provision, and range in Zion's pastures; "Go forth; you daughters of Zion; behold King Solomon with his crown wherewith his mother crowned him in the day of his espousals, and in the day of the gladness of his heart."
-Ah, I said, here the king has made the marriage for his Son, and it is a matter of gladness with Christ heart; he loved the church and gave himself for it, that he might present it at last without spot or blemish, or any such thing.
-I said to myself, Am I on good terms with this?
-Yes, I am, I love the Bridegroom, and the order of the marriage; I love the union, I love the object.
-Then I came also to his regal crown; "he shall reign over the house of Jacob forever."
-Well, I said, my heart is on good terms with this; I know his kingdom cannot fail, that it is an everlasting kingdom that rules overall.
-Then I went on to his conflicted crown; that a crown was given to him, and he went forth conquering and to conquer.
+And I went on again, and I came to his matrimonial character; 'Go forth, ye daughters of Zion, and behold king Solomon; and I thought, my soul is a daughter of Zion; I trust my soul is born in Zion; I trust my soul does love God, and live upon Zion's provision, and range in Zion's pastures; 'Go forth; ye daughters of Zion; behold king Solomon with the crown wherewith his mother crowned him in the day of his espousals, and in the day of the gladness of his heart.'
+Ah, I said, here the King has made the marriage for his Son, and it is a matter of gladness with Christ's heart; he loved the church and gave himself for it, that he might present it at last without spot or blemish, or any such thing.
+I said to myself, Am I on good terms with this? yes, I am, I love the Bridegroom, and the order of the marriage; I love the union, I love the object.
+Then I came also to his regal crown; 'he shall reign over the house of Jacob for ever.'
+Well, I said, my heart is on good terms with this; I know his kingdom cannot fail, that it is an everlasting kingdom that ruleth over all.
+Then I went on to his conflictive crown; that a crown was given to him, and he went forth conquering and to conquer.